Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Why is the pituitary called the master gland?

 Yes.
-Long-term stress raises hormone levels like cortisol, which can affect immunity, digestion, and blood pressure.
+Long-term stress hormones can affect immunity, digestion, blood pressure, and sleep.

 Is insulin a hormone or a protein?